This annual list of the best insurance franchises was revised and updated on March 3, 2021.

 2. Fiesta Auto Insurance and Tax

-Founded by John Rost in 1998 and franchising since 2006, the number of locations has climbed steadily in recent years to the current total of 207 (up from 196 in the previous year), all of which are in the US and none of which are company-owned and all are located in the US.
+Founded by John Rost in 1998 and franchising since 2006, the number of locations has climbed steadily in recent years from 90 in 2012 to the current total of 226 (up from the previously reported total of 207), of which none are company-owned and all are located in the US.